 Your Oncologist will let you know when the port can be removed.
 In the interim, if it is not being tapped for chemo or blood tests, you must have a port flush at least once per month at your local blood draw lab or Oncologist’s office.

-please check out my online store www.hellocourage.com where I sell products for cancer patients like this seat belt pillow that will protect your port.
+please check out my online store www.hellocourage.com where I sell products for cancer patients like this SEAT BELT PILLOW that will protect your port.
 Or you can buy them on the links at Amazon below.
 It is EXTREMELY helpful and makes riding in the car oh so comfortable!
 My customers rave about them.
-I still use mine even though my port is long gone.
 Click on picture for details.

 I have gotten letters from people who have had their ports in for as long as 10 years!
 They were afraid to take them out or afraid of recurrence.
 Those are legitimate fears, but trust me, taking it out as quickly as your Oncologist recommends is the best advice I can give.